17 Walmart Grocery Hacks That Will Save You Money

 Typically, the products on eye-level shelves are from giant consumer goods companies with many products sold at Walmart or top leading brands in that aisle.

 Grocery stores charge slotting fees to brands to put their products on the shelf.
-And for prime real estate space like eye-level shelves, slotting fees are usually higher, and so are the product prices.
+And for prime real estate spaces like eye-level shelves, slotting fees are usually higher, and so are the product prices.

 You can see the diced pear product on the eye-level shelf costs $2.48.
 If you stretch your arm a couple of feet to the top shelf, the price goes down to $2.18 for the same product.
-You can also buy the store brand at the bottom shelf for $1.64.
+You can also buy the store brand on the bottom shelf for $1.64.